laxus2308/dINe/README.md

     ```
 4. Install Expo Go from the App Store or Play Store.
 Scan the QR code using Expo Go and the app should load and run on your mobile devices

+5. Create an account via the sign up, click on the link sent to your email and you will be verified.
+Even though the link leads you to an error page, you can login to the app now.

 ## **Current Features**